-1 for a block-mode transfer; 0 for a normal transfer.
-The width of transfer units: VME_DS_BYTE 8-bit transfers) VME_DS_HALFWORD (16-bit transfers) VME_DS_WORD (32-bit transfers), or VME_DS_DBLWORD (64-bit transfers).
-The direction of transfer: either VME_READ (from the VME bus) or VME_WRITE (to the VME bus).
-For a block-mode transfer, the number of bytes to transfer in one burst without yielding the bus.
-Set to either VME_THROT_256 (the usual size, supported by most VME slaves that allow block transfer) or VME_THROT_2048 to allow up to 2,048 bytes per burst.
-The bus arbitration mode: VME_REL_RWD to release the bus as soon as the transfer is over, or VME_REL_ROR to release only when another bus master wants the bus.
+vp_block 1 for a block-mode transfer; 0 for a normal transfer.

+vp_datumsz The width of transfer units: VME_DS_BYTE 8-bit transfers)

+VME_DS_HALFWORD (16-bit transfers) VME_DS_WORD (32-bit

+transfers), or VME_DS_DBLWORD (64-bit transfers).

+vp_dir The direction of transfer: either VME_READ (from the VME bus) or vp_throt For a block-mode transfer, the number of bytes to transfer in one burst without yielding the bus.
+Set to either VME_THROT_256 (the usual size, supported by most VME slaves that allow block transfer) or vp_release The bus arbitration mode: VME_REL_RWD to release the bus as soon as the transfer is over, or VME_REL_ROR to release only when another bus master wants the bus.
 Use VME_REL_ROR for best speed when no bus masters are on the bus.
 Use VME_REL_RWD when other bus masters may be present and active.
-The address modifier value that selects the target VME address space.
-Names of the form VME_AMOD are declared for these values in sys/vmereg.h, for example VME_A16NPAMOD for the nonpriviliged A16 space.